JonathanDn/vue-companies-israel/README.md

 👨‍💻 Follow me on [Twitter](https://twitter.com/jodoron).

 ### Donation
-If this project helped you , you can buy me a cup of coffee :)
+If this project helped you , you can [buy](http://paypal.me/getcardsdone/6.75USD) me a cup of coffee via PayPal :)

-* Paypal - yonidn7@gmail.com